 - Believe that every child can learn to read with the right teaching and support.

-- Acknowledge that not all children will have had the opportunity to develop a love of reading at home, so this has to be taught and encouraged at school – just like any other area of the curriculum.
+- Acknowledge that not all children will have had the opportunity to develop a love of reading at home, so this has to be taught and encouraged at school.

 - Build time for all children to read independently, read aloud and be read to during the school day.